onepub-dev/dcli/README.md

 Dart is fast and if you need even more speed can be compiled to a single file executable that is portable between binary compatible machines.

-You can use your favorite editor to create DShell scripts, Vi or VIM work fine but Visual Code is recommended.
+You can use your favorite editor to create DShell scripts.
+Vi or VIM work fine but Visual Code is recommended.

 DShell and Dart also make it harder to make common mistakes that Bash invites.